Live at the Albert

-"Robbie Williams: Live at the Albert" is a DVD that was released in December 2001 of the show performed on 10 October 2001; concert that Robbie Williams gave at Royal Albert Hall a month before the release of the album Swing When You're Winning.
+"Robbie Williams: Live at the Albert" is a DVD that was released in December 2001 of a concert performed by Robbie Williams on 10 October 2001 at the Royal Albert Hall, a month before the release of the album Swing When You're Winning.
 It has since been certified 6× Platinum in the United Kingdom and 2× Platinum in Germany.

 After the end of the first song ("Have You Met Miss Jones?") he gave this emotive message:

-The DVD included performances of nearly all of the songs from the album, with performances from Jonathan Wilkes, Jon Lovitz, and Jane Horrocks, as well as a live version of Robbie's 'duet' with Sinatra.
-Rupert Everett emceed, and Nicole Kidman attended the show, but neither performed their duets featured on the album (They Can't Take That Away From Me and Somethin' Stupid, respectively); these were the only songs from the album which did not feature live.
+The DVD included performances of nearly all of the songs from the album, also starring Jonathan Wilkes, Jon Lovitz and Jane Horrocks, as well as a live version of Williams's 'duet' with Sinatra.
+Rupert Everett emceed and Nicole Kidman attended the show, but neither performed their duets featured on the album (They Can't Take That Away From Me and Somethin' Stupid, respectively); these were the only songs from the album which did not feature live.
 Live at the Albert received a Grammy Award nomination for Best Long Form Video.

-On 13 March 2007 (five years after the release), the concert was re-released in High Definition (both in Blu-ray and in HD DVD).
+On 13 March 2007, the concert was re-released in High Definition (both in Blu-ray and in HD DVD).